jannis-maier/EdgeIntegrationCellExercise/exercises/ex0/README.md

 ## What is Edge Integration Cell and how does it enable Hybrid Integrations?

-“Edge Integration Cell” is the new hybrid integration runtime, offered as an optional extension to SAP Integration Suite, enabling customers to run their API-led integration scenarios within customer-managed private landscapes.
+**Edge Integration Cell** is the new hybrid integration runtime, offered as an optional extension to SAP Integration Suite, enabling customers to run their API-led integration scenarios within customer-managed private landscapes.

 Key Highlights:
 - Flexible deployment option in customer´s kubernetes environments e.g. Azure AKS, Amazon EKS and SUSE Rancher